jenkinsci/acceptance-test-harness/HACKING.md

 - explain how cucumber hooks into Guice
 - using scaffold.config for win
 - hamcrest matchers
+- how to use this from your own module

 TODO: explain how to run tests
 - controller